shaeed-noordeen/aws-log-analytics-service/log_analyzer/app/README.md

 ---

 ## 5. Limitations / next steps

-* Checkov is in the repo but we are not failing the pipeline on its findings (time-boxed).
-* No static analysis (Ruff/Bandit/SonarQube) in CI yet — should be added.
+- No static analysis (Ruff/Bandit/SonarQube) in CI yet — should be added.
-* Terraform modules are not versioned — in a real setup we would tag `terraform_modules/` and pin envs to versions.
+- Terraform modules are not versioned — in a real setup we would tag `terraform_modules/` and pin envs to versions.
-* No authentication on the HTTP API — `/analyze` is open.
+- No authentication on the HTTP API — `/analyze` is open.
 In a real environment this would sit behind Cognito, an API key, or at least CloudFront signed headers.
-* Alerting is local only — we return `{"alert": true}` but do not push to SNS / EventBridge / Slack.
+- Alerting is local only — we return `{"alert": true}` but do not push to SNS / EventBridge / Slack.
 Next step would be to publish alerts to SNS so ops gets notified.
-* Single environment shown — we wired `prod` to keep it simple.
+- Single environment shown — we wired `prod` to keep it simple.
 Normally we would have `dev/stage/prod` workspaces or separate env folders sharing the same modules.
-* Image/security scanning not enforced — we build and push to ECR, but we are not failing the pipeline on image scan / Checkov yet.
+- Image/security scanning not enforced — we build and push to ECR, but we are not failing the pipeline on image scan / Checkov yet.
-* Modules not versioned — `terraform_modules/` is used from source; in a team setup we would tag module releases and pin envs to those tags.